England Women find comfort in the chaos to book Euro 2025 final - is another major trophy really in reach for the Lionesses?

 - Sky to show 118 WSL games per season in historic deal

 The entire episode felt like deja vu, and completely unrecognisable at the same time.
-Has this all been a fluke?
+Has this all been fluke?
 The Lionesses have been ahead in knockout matches at this tournament for a total of five minutes.
-There has been a problem with physicality - losing the duel count in every contest bar the win over the Netherlands - and rescue acts have been far too frequent.
+There has been a problem with physicality - losing the duel count in every contest bar the win over the Netherlands - and rescue acts needed far too frequently.

 "Here we are again, it's really, really special," Sarina Wiegman said at full time, overcome with relief.
-Somehow, the Dutchwoman is preparing for another Euros final after 2017, 2022 and 2025.
+Somehow, the Dutchwoman is preparing for yet another Euros final.
+2017, 2022 and 2025.
 Wiegman was at them all.

-And yet the victory felt undeserved in a way, fraught with desperation.
-This time, Wiegman got lucky.
-"We're going to make a movie someday," she added, referring to the intensity of the late drama.
-Another heist.
+And yet this latest victory felt undeserved in a way, fraught with desperation.
+This time Wiegman got lucky.
+"We're going to make a movie someday," she added, referring to the intensity of the late drama, akin to another heist.

-If there is a film made - no doubt Netflix are preparing a 'How Football Came Home Part II' pitch as we speak - I might be tempted to fast forward to the end.
+If there is a film made - no doubt Netflix are commissioning 'How Football Came Home Part II' as we speak - I might be tempted to fast forward to the end.
 Most of England's tournament has made for uncomfortable watching.
-They have been the team with nine lives, and eight of them have been exhausted.
+They have been the team with nine lives, and eight of them have long been exhausted.

 Defeat to inexperienced Italy - featuring in their first semi-final since 1993 - would have been a spectacular failure.
 Italy's average squad age was the fourth-oldest (28.34 years) at this tournament, and yet they moved as if fresher, with more energy and efficiency than England, comparatively two years younger.